jacyespinosa/flash-card-game/README.md

 Correct Translation

 -When the user knows the correct English translation word and clicks on the check button, the clicked_check() function will be called because this particular function is passed as an argument in the check button’s command.
 When the clicked_check() function is called, the current random word (both French and English) will be removed from the original_data csv file.
 Then the updated csv data will be saved to a new csv file called words_to_learn.csv.
 So that the next time the program is run, it should check if words_to_learn.csv file exists.
 If it exists, the program should use those words to be displayed on the flashcards.
 If the words_to_learn.csv does not exist (i.e., the first time the program is run), then it should use the words in the french_words.csv (original_data).

+*NOTE: You can change or add your own data by updating the CSV file.